Next year’s show is June 7-9, 2018 – Start getting your quilts ready!!

-We are so happy to be able to participate in the North Texas Quilt Festival held in conjunction with the Original Sewing and Quilt Expo August 24-26th at the Arlington Convention Center.
-This is our first quilt show as a guild and we couldn’t be more excited!
-We will need volunteers to make this a success, so block that weekend on your calendars!
-We know you’ll be attending anyway!
+We were so happy to be able to participate in the North Texas Quilt Festival held in conjunction with the Original Sewing and Quilt Expo August 24-26th at the Arlington Convention Center.
+Our first quilt show as a guild was a success!
+Congratulations to the Winners of the Show!

 FREQUENTLY ASKED QUESTIONS